-We began by opening up the roof at the intersection of the school building and the incomplete structure to serve as a light well, a ventilation shaft and a greenspace – that would be shared by all.
-The indoor garden at the first floor became an interesting tool introduce gardening to children.
+We began by opening up the roof at the intersection of the school building and the incomplete structure to serve as a light well, a ventilation shaft, and a greenspace – that would be shared by all.
+The indoor garden on the first floor became an interesting tool to introduce gardening to children.

 The auditorium had to be a multi-purpose hall, with functions that needed varied amounts of light.
 For this, we lined it with a double skin.
 The double skin was punctuated by a series of staggered slits which allowed indirect sunlight in.
 It was an exercise of subtraction of light until an optimum level is achieved.
 The auditorium is not air-conditioned.
 So with the windows closed, the slits act as air vents, also making it a well-lit hall when open.